- Loan Policies

-- First priority is given to meetings of CFL Library staff.
+- Priority is given to the meetings of CFL Library staff.

-- Library-related and sponsored by a member of the Library staff
+- Be library related and sponsored by a member of the Library staff

-- Requested in writing at least one calendar week in advance, specifying
+- Be requested by email or phone at least one calendar week in advance, specifying

-- name of requesting entity and name of individual who will accept liability
+- Contact information of requesting entity and of who will accept liability

 2. Group Study Rooms